Adaptively Weighted Data Augmentation Consistency Regularization for Robust Optimization under Concept Shift: Experiments

-\paragraph{Comparison with hard thresholding algorithms.} \Cref{tab:trim} illustrates the empirical advantage of \ours over the hard thresholding algorithms~\citep{shen2019learning, kawaguchi2020ordered}, as suggested in \Cref{rmk:relation_hard_thresholding}, on volumetric medical image segmentation tasks like Synapse.
-In \Cref{tab:trim}, \begin{enumerate*}[label=(\roman*)] \item \b{trim-train} learns only from slices with at least one non-background pixel and trims the rest in each iteration on the fly; \item \b{trim-ratio} ranks the cross-entropy loss $\lossce\rbr{\theta_t;(\xb_i,\yb_i)}$ in each iteration (mini-batch) and trims samples with the lowest cross-entropy losses at a fixed ratio -- the ratio of all-background slices in the full training set ($1-\frac{1280}{2211} \approx 0.42$), updating only those samples with the larger cross-entropy losses; \item \b{ACR} further incorporates the augmentation consistency regularization directly via addition of $\regdac\rbr{\theta_t;\xb_i,A_{i,1},A_{i,2}}$ without reweighting. \end{enumerate*} We notice that naive incorporation of \b{ACR} fail to bring observable boosts to the hard-thresholding methods.
+\paragraph{Comparison with hard-thresholding algorithms.} \Cref{tab:trim} illustrates the empirical advantage of \ours over the hard-thresholding algorithms, as suggested in \Cref{rmk:relation_hard_thresholding}.
+In particular, we consider the following hard-thresholding algorithms: \begin{enumerate*}[label=(\roman*)] \item \b{trim-train} learns only from slices with at least one non-background pixel and trims the rest in each iteration on the fly; \item \b{trim-ratio} ranks the cross-entropy loss $\lossce\rbr{\theta_t;(\xb_i,\yb_i)}$ in each iteration (mini-batch) and trims samples with the lowest cross-entropy losses at a fixed ratio -- the ratio of all-background slices in the full training set ($1-\frac{1280}{2211} \approx 0.42$); \item \b{ACR} further incorporates the data augmentation consistency regularization directly via the addition of $\regdac\rbr{\theta_t;\xb_i,A_{i,1},A_{i,2}}$ without reweighting; \item \b{pseudo-\ours} simulates the sample weights $\betab$ at the saddle point and learns via $\lossce\rbr{\theta_t;(\xb_i,\yb_i)}$ on slices with at least one non-background pixel while via $\regdac\rbr{\theta_t;\xb_i,A_{i,1},A_{i,2}}$ otherwise. \end{enumerate*} We see that naive incorporation of \b{ACR} brings less observable boosts to the hard-thresholding methods.
 Therefore, the deliberate combination via reweighting in \ours is essential for performance improvement.